epinzur/rag_datasets/legal_documents/nda.md

 This Agreement is effective as of **September 15, 2024** and shall continue in effect until the termination of the **Software Development Agreement** between the parties, or until terminated by mutual agreement.

 4.2 **Survival**:
-The confidentiality obligations set forth in this Agreement shall survive the termination or expiration of the Agreement for a period of **three (3) years**, as described in Section 7.2 of the Software Development Agreement.
+The confidentiality obligations set forth in this Agreement shall survive the termination or expiration of the Agreement for a period of **three (3) years**, as described in **Section 7.2 of the Software Development Agreement (SDA)**.

 ---